temisu/oneKpaq/README.md

 For the simplicity, the supported operating modes have been enumerated as follows:

-1 - Single section decoder.
-Slow decoder for single section data
-  - Decompressor is 128 bytes
+1. Single section decoder.
+Slow decoder for single section data: Decompressor is 128 bytes
-2 - Multi section decode.
-Slow decoder for multi-section data
-  - Decompressor is 150 bytes
+1. Multi section decode.
+Slow decoder for multi-section data: Decompressor is 150 bytes
-3 - Single section decoder.
-Fast decoder for single section data
-  - Decompressor is 143 bytes
+1. Single section decoder.
+Fast decoder for single section data: Decompressor is 143 bytes
-4 - Multi section decode.
-Fast decoder for multi-section data
-  - Decompressor is 165 bytes
+1. Multi section decode.
+Fast decoder for multi-section data: Decompressor is 165 bytes

 For the compressor, three complexity modes for compressing has been defined: Low, Medium and High.
 These will translate to